Stop motion: 1849 to 1895: Before film

-Before the advent of chronophotography in 1878, a small number of picture sequences were photographed with subjects in separate poses.
-These can now be regarded as a form of stop motion or pixilation, but very few results were meant to be animated.
-Until celluloid film base was established in 1888 and set the standard for moving image, animation could only be presented via mechanisms such as the zoetrope.
+Before the advent of chronophotography in 1878, a small number of photograph series depicted subjects in successive positions.
+These can now be regarded as a form of stop motion or pixilation, although very few results were meant to be animated.
+Until celluloid film base was established in 1888 and set the standard for the moving image, animation could only be presented via mechanisms such as the zoetrope.

 In 1849, Joseph Plateau published a note about improvements for his Fantascope (a.k.a. phénakisticope).
 A new translucent variation had improved picture quality and could be viewed with both eyes, by several people at the same time.
 Plateau stated that the illusion could be advanced even further with an idea communicated to him by Charles Wheatstone: a combination of the fantascope and Wheatstone's stereoscope.
 Plateau thought the construction of a sequential set of stereoscopic image pairs would be the more difficult part of the plan than adapting two copies of his improved fantascope to be fitted with a stereoscope.
 Wheatstone had suggested using photographs on paper of a solid object, for instance a statuette.
 Plateau concluded that for this purpose 16 plaster models could be made with 16 regular modifications.
-He believed such a project would take much time and careful effort, but would be well worth it because of the expected marvelous results.
-Unfortunately, the plan was never executed, possibly because Plateau was almost completely blind by this time.
+He believed such a project would take much time and careful effort, but would be quite worth it because of the expected marvelous results.
+The plan was never executed, possibly because Plateau was almost completely blind by this time.

 In 1852, Jules Duboscq patented a "Stéréoscope-fantascope ou Bïoscope" (or abbreviated as stéréofantascope) stroboscopic disc.
 The only known extant disc contains stereoscopic photograph pairs of different phases of the motion of a machine.
 Due to the long exposure times necessary to capture an image with the photographic emulsions of the period, the sequence could not be recorded live and must have been assembled from separate photographs of the various positions of the machinery.